NLeSC/project-guide/languages/web_development/javascript.md

 It can be used for single and multi-page web applications.
 We advise to use [John Papas style guide](https://github.com/johnpapa/angularjs-styleguide) when making an Angular application.

+### Typescript
+An alternative to JavaScript is typescript.
+Typescript is a typed superset of JavaScript that is compiled into JavaScript for use in a browser.
+More information can be found in the [TypeScript part](typescript.md) of this gitbook.

 ## Web Standards Curriculum

 Another source of information for javascript, is the "web standards curriculum" made by the Web Education Community Group as part of W3C: